Universal Private Estimators: Introduction

 \section{Introduction}

 Parameter estimation is a central problem in statistics, data mining, and machine learning.
 Let $\mathcal{P}$ be a continuous probability distribution over $\mathbb{R}$ with density function (pdf) $f(x)$, and let $F(x)$ be its cumulative distribution function (CDF).
-We consider the following three fundamental parameters:
+We consider the following three fundamental parameters, mean, variance, and IQR:

-Note that the \textit{interquartile range (IQR)} is a widely used parameter for the \textit{scale} of $\mathcal{P}$, but the particular choices of $1/4$ and $3/4$ are not very important.
+Note that the \textit{interquartile range (IQR)} is a widely used parameter for the \textit{scale} of $\mathcal{P}$, but the particular choices of $1/4$ and $3/4$ are not very important: changing them to other constants does not affect our results (for both error bound and the requirement of $n$) asymptotically.
 For simplicity, we omit the subscript $\mathcal{P}$ when there is no confusion.

 Given an i.i.d.\ sample $D=(X_1,\dots, X_n)$ drawn from $\mathcal{P}^n$, the standard estimators for these parameters are (we reorder $D$ such that $X_1\le \cdots \le X_n$):

 which are often called the \textit{sample} or \textit{empirical} mean, variance, and IQR.
 They all converge to the true parameter respectively at a rate of $O(1/\sqrt{n})$, and the difference between the empirical parameter and the statistical parameter is referred to as the \textit{sampling error}.
 Importantly, all these estimators are \textit{universal}, namely, they work on an arbitrary, unknown $\mathcal{P}$.
 The $O(1/\sqrt{n})$ convergence rate is optimal for many families of distributions, but not all.
 For instance, the mid-range estimator $(X_1+X_n)/2$ is a better estimator of $\mu$ for uniform distributions with a convergence rate of $O(1/n)$.
 However, such distribution-specific estimators are less used in practice as we usually do not know which family $\mathcal{P}$ is chosen from, and they may fail miserably when the distributional assumption does not hold (e.g., the mid-range estimator is a very bad estimator of the Gaussian mean).